frison/_slash/DEVELOPERS.md

 Add a new directory to the root of this project.
 Call it `[:image directory:]`, and copy an `[:other image directory:]/Makefile`.
 No modification should be needed.
 All of the above `make` commands will work without modification

-If you wish to publish these images, you have to create `.github/workflows/[:image directory:].yml` file.
+If you wish to publish these images, you have to create `.github/workflows/[:image directory:].yml` file using an existing file as an example.

 # Adding a new tag for an image

 Add a new directory in the `[:image directory:]`, all of the above `make` commands will work without modification.
-To have it automatically published, you have to add it to the `.github/workflows/[:image directory:].yml` file.
-By adding it to the matrix build.
+To have it automatically published, you have to add it to the `.github/workflows/[:image directory:].yml` file by adding it to the matrix build.